 If Amanda and Ben don’t get along, it doesn’t necessarily mean that either Amanda or Ben is a bad person.
 They might both be otherwise good people who happen to have a personality clash.
 Nobody in this world is a perfect match for every single person.
 We all have certain personality types that are compatible with us, and some that aren’t.

 If, however, Amanda has conflict with Ben, Clarice, Douglas, Elsa, Ferdinand, and Grant, then chances are that something is not quite right with Amanda.
 Look for common denominators when it comes to people who have an abundance of troubled relationships.
-If you have one person in particular who rubs enough other people the wrong way, it is usually a sign that the problem lies with that person.
+If you have one person in particular who rubs enough other people the wrong way, it is usually a sign that the problem lies with that one person.

 Also of note, are their lives full of constant drama?
 If conflict and drama seem to follow them around wherever they go, that too is a red flag.